Economy of Dubai: Gold

-A Reuters investigation in 2019 revealed that billions of dollars’ worth of gold were smuggled from Africa to Dubai.
+A Reuters investigation in 2019 revealed that billions of dollars' worth of gold was smuggled from Africa to Dubai.
 As per customs data retrieved by Reuters, the UAE imported $15.1 billion worth of gold from Africa in 2016, a surge from $1.3 billion in 2006.
 However, much of the exported gold was not recorded by African states.

 The London Bullion Market Association (LMBA) threatened in a Nov.
 2020 letter to ban countries with large gold markets, including the UAE, from entering the mainstream market if they fail to meet regulatory standards.
 While the letter did not specify a center, four people involved in drafting it said its main focus was the gold industry in Dubai.

-The UAE became a major trade hub for Russian gold, following the international sanctions affecting Moscow’s export routes.
+The UAE became a major trade hub for Russian gold, following the international sanctions affecting Moscow's export routes.
 The largest handlers of Russian Gold exports to the UAE was a Dubai subsidiary of French Logistics, Temis Luxury Middle East.
 It imported 15.6 tonnes valued at $863 million midway of 24 February 2022 and 3 March 2023.
 Other largest handlers of gold shipped in the UAE in the year to 3 March 2023 included Shams Gold Trading with 8 tonnes, Privilege Group DMCC with 7.5 tonnes, Al Aseel Jewellery LLC with 5.3 tonnes and Paloma Precious DMC with 5.1 tonnes.

+In 2026, most flights to and from Dubai were grounded due to geopolitical tensions in the Middle East, disrupting gold shipments.
+According to John Reid, chief market strategist at the World Gold Council, the disruption caused significant price swings in target markets, including India, where gold prices went from a $50 discount to the London price in a matter of days.